Using "Sneakers + Slippers" to Drive Accessibility

 The comfiest shoes you never knew you needed.

 As a young company, we're setting our sights high.
-The fashion and shoe industry have forgotten about people with exceptionalities, but we believe that is going to change.
+The fashion and shoe industry don't include everyone, but we believe that simple, well-designed slippers will change that.